TypeFox/typir/documentation/customization.md

 });
 ```

-TypeScript don't force you to write `TypirServices<TestLanguageNode> & AdditionalExampleTypirServices` in the code snipped above, but makes explicit what is going on here.
+TypeScript doesn't force you to write `TypirServices<TestLanguageNode> & AdditionalExampleTypirServices` in the code snipped above, but makes explicit what is going on here:
+You get the `TypirServices` as usual, but they are combined with your defined `AdditionalExampleTypirServices`, i.e. you get only one object back containing default and custom services.
+Additionally, both default and custom services are correctly TypeScript-typed.

-To simplify the code, it is possible (but not mandatory) to introduce a TypeScript type like the following and to use it instead:
+To simplify the code, it is recommended (but not mandatory) to introduce a TypeScript type like the following and to use it instead, since it makes explicit that the current Typir services are customized:

 ```typescript
 type ExampleTypirServices = TypirServices<TestLanguageNode> & AdditionalExampleTypirServices;